solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ```

-To be absolutely clear, the **`MessageLog` is not an account you will read from**.
+To be absolutely clear, the **`MessageLog` is not an account you will read
-Instead, your program will create an instance of `MessageLog` using inputs from
+from**.
+Instead, your program will create an instance of `MessageLog` using
-instructions, rather than constructing it from data read from an account.
-We
+inputs from Instructions Handler, rather than constructing it from data read from an
-will cover how to read data from compressed accounts.
+account.
+We will cover how to read data from compressed accounts later.

 #### Initialize a New Tree